fbpx

 Freckles

-Freckles are small brown spots usually found on the face, neck, chest, and arms.
+Freckles are small brown spots on the face, neck, chest, and arms.
 Freckles are extremely common and are not a health threat.
 They are more often seen in the summer, especially among lighter-skinned people and people with light or red hair.

 What causes freckles?